-The Lido Cinema opened as an independent by John Buckley Theatres Ltd. on Easter Saturday in March 1937 with Jesse Matthews in “Evergreen”.
+The Lido Cinema opened as an independent by John Buckley Theatres Ltd. on 27th March 1937 with Jesse Matthews in “Evergreen”.
 Reginald Liversidge opened the Christie 3Manual/9Rank theatre organ, whilst on-stage was Victor Snelson and his orchestra.

 A feature of the Art Deco style auditorium was a painted mural of a Venetian scene in a panel over the proscenium arch.
 During the 1940’s regular variety shows were staged as well as well as film programmes, and for several years an annual pantomime took to the stage.
 Laurel and Hardy performed here in 1947, and the building survived three fires in 1947 and 1949.

-The Cannon Cinema closed on 22nd January 1998 with a special screening of “Casablanca” staring Humphry Bogart.
+It was briefly re-named ABC Cinema and closed on 22nd January 1998 with a special screening of “Casablanca” staring Humphry Bogart.
 It lay empty and boarded up until demolition came in March 2006.
 A block of flats known as the Picture House was built on the site.

 Just login to your account and subscribe to this theater.